 Our water based paint coatings are guaranteed for 10-years with zero maintenance required during that period.
-While we have been using water based coatings for a number of years and are confident of their general performance over 12 years (insert link to David’s blog), when we changed our supplier in 2013 we needed to be convinced that the product would live up to the promises.
+While we have been using water based coatings for a number of years and are confident of their general performance over 12 years (David’s blog), when we changed our supplier in 2013 we needed to be convinced that the product would live up to the promises.
 We prepared a number of samples of timber and sent these out to Venice, where our new supplier is based.
 They applied the coatings to our agreed process and specification, and those samples then underwent Q-UV testing over the course of 4 months.

 Q-UV testing is a process of putting the samples into an enclosed environment where they can be subjected to concentrated cycles of UV exposure, heat and moisture to replicate the equivalent of a standard day but in a much shorter time.
 Over the course of 4-months, these cycles form the equivalent of 10-years of regular service.
 It is worth mentioning that the standards for these tests (i.e. the ferocity of each element in the cycle) may vary dependant on the location being simulated.